-If you are ever unsure whether the Earscan is malfunctioning, test it by placing your finger over the tip of the probe (you should get a BLOCK error message) or by running a calibration.
-If the Earscan can calibrate or gives the BLOCK message, it is not malfunctioning; reseat the probe, try a different size probe cuff, etc.
+If you are ever unsure whether the Titan is malfunctioning, test it by placing your finger over the tip of the probe (the probe status indicator in the left panel of the Titan Suite screen should say "Blocked") or by running a calibration.
+If the Titan can calibrate or gives the "Blocked" message, it is not malfunctioning; reseat the probe, try a different size probe cuff, etc.